National Bee Farm-level Biosecurity Standard

 How Many Beekeepers Are In Canada?

-There were 9,859 beekeepers in Canada and 1,400 beekeepers in Alberta in 2016.
-80% of the colonies are managed by commercial beekeepers.
+In 2016, Canada had 9,859 beekeepers, with 1,400 in Alberta, and notably, 80% of the colonies are managed by commercial beekeepers.
+Learn more about Canadian beekeepers.

 How Much Honey Does Canada Produce Yearly?